Quantum computational chemistry: Illustrative examples

 \begin{tbox}[label=tcolorbox:Gradient]{Algorithm.1 : Fenwick tree generation} {\fontfamily{qcr}\selectfont { Define $\textrm{Fen}(L, R)$ \\ \\ If $L \neq R$: \begin{itemize} \item Connect $R$ to $\textrm{Floor}\left(\frac{R + L}{2}\right)$; \item $\textrm{Fen}\left(L,~\textrm{Floor}\left(\frac{R + L}{2}\right)\right)$; \item $\textrm{Fen}\left(\textrm{Floor}\left(\frac{R + L}{2}\right) + 1, R\right)$. \end{itemize}

 Else: \begin{itemize} \item End the current Fenwick tree. \end{itemize} }} \end{tbox} Our final Hamiltonian acts on 6 qubits, but differs in energy from the full 12 qubit Hamiltonian by only $0.2$~mHartree.
-A similar procedure is described in Refs.~\cite{mcardle2018variational, TrappedIon}.
+A similar procedure is described by \textcite{TrappedIon}.